elondemi/UrbanTrafficDensity/README.md

 ## Phase III: Application of Machine Learning Tool

 Phase III involves the application of machine learning tools to analyze and visualize the futuristic city traffic dataset.
 In this phase, we utilize Python libraries such as pandas, numpy, seaborn, and matplotlib to perform data analysis and visualization.
+Phase III involves evaluating and selecting the best-performing machine learning models for predicting traffic density in the futuristic city environment.
+We use various regression techniques and ensemble methods to build and assess the performance of these models.

 ### Data Analysis and Visualization